 Don’t jump to the wrong conclusion though.
 Sales have grown rather steadily since 2014, as has operating income.
 It has not been red-hot growth, nor hyper-consistent but certainly better than the stock’s long-term trend suggests.

 Regardless of the past, the present and future look healthy enough.
-HBI shares are only trading at 8.2 times this year’s projected profit, and the trailing yield is just above 4%.
+HBI shares are only trading at 12.5 times this year’s projected profit, and the trailing yield is 3.2%.
 This well-recognized brand name has too much going for it to ignore at that kind of valuation.

 Kimberly Clark (KMB)

-Finally, Kimberly Clark (NYSE:KMB) is surrounded by more than a little bit of doubt headed into Wednesday’s earnings report.
-Some analysts are calling for profit growth, while others expect earnings to shrink.
-As a group though, analysts don’t even fully consider KMB a “Hold,” and the consensus target price near $107 is below the stock’s current value near $115.5.
+Finally, Kimberly Clark (NYSE:KMB) is surrounded by more than a little bit of doubt.
+The company has seen a number of upgrades in the past few months, but as a group, analysts consider KMB a “hold” and the consensus target price near $110 is below the stock’s current value near $125.